Behavior when removing a direct binding from a resource in User details:

 - Linux - The password is locked by prepending a ! to the password in /etc/shadow, equivalent to passwd -l and any authorized keys are removed from the system.

-- SSO Applications - The SSO application icon will remain in the User Console, but the user will not be able to authenticate with SAML workflows.
-Existing sessions may remain active until logout or session timeout.
+- SSO Applications - The SSO application icon will be removed from the User Console, and the user will not be able to authenticate with SAML workflows.
+Existing sessions may remain active until Service Provider logout or session timeout.

 - RADIUS - Users will no longer be able to authenticate via RADIUS.
 Existing sessions may remain active until logout.

 - GSuite* - The user will be suspended and placed in the Suspended Users group within the Google Administrator Console.
 Google typically expires existing sessions on all devices within a few minutes.